MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d7--efs-fatal-error.md

 ## Resolution
 -----

-The [!analyze](-analyze.md) debug extension displays information about the bug check and can be very helpful in determining the root cause.
+The [!analyze](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.

 Examine parameter 2 the NTSTATUS field to try and determine why NT_SUCCESS was not returned.
 This is the expected and only allowed value for file systems that call crypto pre-offloading.

-Use the debugger [!IRP](-irp.md) command to investigate paramters 3 for a possible conflicting IRP code or other issues.
+Use the debugger [!IRP](-irp.md) command to investigate parameter 3 for a possible conflicting IRP code or other issues.